The Voice (franchise): "Mute" button

 The sixth season of the Vietnamese kids' version, Giọng hát Việt nhí, had a new feature called "Mute button".
 As its name implies, the muted coach is not allowed to speak, but can still do any kind of body language to convince the contestant to join their team.
 The "mute" only adds excitement to the program, as contestants can still pick the muted coach.
 Each coach has one "mute" per audition.
 It was shortly removed, in the seventh season, and then returned in the next season.
 The eleventh season of Vocea României also applied the mute buttons, but the coaches have to use it after the coaches have turned around.
 In season 11 of La Voz, coaches also have their chances to mute another coach.
-In season 13 of The Voice Kids Germany, coach can mute all returning coaches and have their seats turn back to the audience.
+In season 13 of The Voice Kids Germany, coach can mute all turning coaches and have their seats turn back to the audience.
+However, the mute feature was removed in the following season.

-"Wild Card" round and "The Comeback Stage"
+"Wild Card" round, "The Comeback Stage" and "Second Chance Coach"

 The "Wild Card" round was introduced in the first two seasons of The Voice of Holland, wherein the failed contestants from the blind auditions were screened and would perform via radio program Radio 538.
 Some coaches would select if they want that contestant on their team to compete in the battles, but it was abandoned in later seasons.

 In the 15th season of the English-American version, a similar concept was introduced, called "The Comeback Stage".
 On it, a fifth coach would mentor contestants that failed to make it into a team in the blind auditions, and they would compete against each other in a digital series, broadcast on YouTube.
 The winner, chosen by the public, secured a spot in the live shows.
 This round was acquired in other countries such as Germany, Indonesia, Spain, Finland, (Dutch) Belgium, Argentina, Brazil, Netherlands, France, Ukraine, Chile, Canada, Sri Lanka, Thailand, Poland and in the Spanish-American version.

+In the 15th season of The Voice Australia, a new concept of gave artists a Second Chance from a fifth coach who would mentor contestants that failed to make it into a team in the blind auditions in order to prepare them to audition again.